Deeg: History

-After acquiring the throne, Maharaja Badan Singh chose Deeg as the place for his stronghold and capital.
+After acquiring the throne, Jat ruler Maharaja Badan Singh chose Deeg as the place for his stronghold and capital.
 Hence, he initiated the construction of the Deeg Palace here.
 Being the capital of the Jat rulers and located at a distance of just about 32 km from Bharatpur, his palace served as a summer mansion for the royal family.
-He became the founder of Jat House in Bharatpur and under his reign, the place gained immense prosperity and urbanisation.
-In fact, Maharaja Surajmal, son of Badan Singh is often hailed as the hero of the Jat dynasty.
-Owing to its great location, architectural beauty and grandeur, the palace caught the attention of many dynasties and almost constantly under the threat from Mughals.
-Hence, in order to protect the stunning Deeg Palace against the attack from invader, Maharaja Suraj Mal ordered the construction of a mighty fortress around the palace.
+He became the founder of the Jat House in Bharatpur and under his reign, Deeg gained immense prosperity and urbanisation.
+In fact, Maharaja Suraj Mal, son of Badan Singh, is often considered a role model for modern Jats.
+Owing to its great location, architectural beauty and grandeur, the palace caught the attention of many contemporary empires and states.
+Deeg was almost constantly under the threat of a Mughal invasion.
+Hence, in order to protect the Deeg Palace, Maharaja Suraj Mal ordered the construction of a fortress around the palace.

 During 1804, both the Battle of Deeg and the Siege of Deeg brought the British East India Company into conflict with Bharatpur's Jat rulers and their Maratha allies for control of the area.

 Architecture

-The palace complex together with its water gardens was a summer retreat for the maharajas of Bharatpur.
-The layout comprises several palaces called Bhawans, interwoven within series of charbaghs and water gardens.
-The major Bhawans are Gopal Bhawan, Divan I Khas or the Kishan Bhawan, Wrestling palace or Nand Bhawan, Keshav Bhawan, Hardev Bhawan, Suraj Bhawan and symmetrically arranged twin pavilions of Sawan & Bhadon.
+The palace complex together with its water gardens was a summer retreat for the Jat Maharajas of Bharatpur.
+The layout comprises several palaces called Bhawans, interwoven within a series of charbaghs and water gardens.
+The major Bhawans are Gopal Bhawan, Divan I Khas or the Kishan Bhawan, Wrestling Palace or Nand Bhawan, Keshav Bhawan, Hardev Bhawan, Suraj Bhawan and the symmetrically arranged twin pavilions of Sawan & Bhadon.

 Demographics

-As of 2011 India census, Deeg had a population of 44,999.
+As of the 2011 Indian census, Deeg had a population of 44,999.
 Males constitute 54% of the population and females 46%.
 Deeg has an average literacy rate of 75.61%, higher than the national average of 74.04%: male literacy is 85.73% and, female literacy is 64.23%.
 In Deeg, 17% of the population is under 6 years of age.